why Solid Power Inc [SLDP] is a Good Choice for Investors After New Price Target of $3.62

-Solid Power Inc [NASDAQ: SLDP] surged by $0.01 during the normal trading session on Thursday and reaching a high of $1.55 during the day while it closed the day at $1.47.
+Solid Power Inc [NASDAQ: SLDP] jumped around 0.13 points on Thursday, while shares priced at $1.42 at the close of the session, up 10.08%.
 The company report on November 7, 2023 at 4:05 PM that Solid Power Releases Third Quarter 2023 Results; Ships First A-Sample EV Cells to Enter Automotive Qualification.

 – Business, operational, and financial update call scheduled for 4:30 p.m.
 ET today.